Promoting Sustainability in the Textile and Garment Industry in Asia (FABRIC)

 Overall term: 2015 to 2021

 From cotton fields in Africa to textile factories in Asia and then onto clothes hangers in Europe – globalisation in the garment sector makes it possible to meet the constant demand for new fashion.
-The sector’s constant growth is made possible by the cheap and fast production capacities of countries in South and South-East Asia where production is cheap and fast.
+The sector’s steady growth is due largely to countries in South and South-East Asia where production is cheap and fast.

 On the other hand, there is increasing awareness of the importance of labour and social standards, due not only to the social pressure exerted by consumers and international buyers, but also to a growing confidence among workers to assert their rights.

 Visible progress is being made in the field of compliance with social and labour standards in Bangladesh, Cambodia, Myanmar and Pakistan, but the industry still faces some major challenges.
 Competition between these countries’ textile sectors pushes down prices, which in turn increases the risk of poor working conditions.
 The fact that many investors from China do not pay sufficient attention to social and labour standards in factories outside their own country also has negative consequences.